mudra523/mudra523/README.md

 - 🤝 I’m looking **Full-Time** opportunity.

-- 📫 Reach me at **mudrakoradiamk@gmail.com**.
+- 📫 Reach me at **mudrak235@gmail.com**.

-As an experienced software developer with a passion for technology, I bring a deep understanding of languages like JavaScript, Typescript, PHP, and Python to the table.
+As an experienced software developer with a passion for technology, I bring a deep understanding of languages like Java, JavaScript, Typescript, PHP, and Python to the table.
 With a strong background in front-end development, I am well-versed in libraries like ReactJS, Redux, NextJS, GatsbyJS, UmiJS, AntD, and MaterialUI.
-Additionally, I have significant experience in back-end frameworks like Java, Spring-Boot, NodeJS, and Django and have worked with CSS utility-based frameworks like Bootstrap and Tailwind.
+Additionally, I have significant experience in back-end frameworks like Java, Spring-Boot, Microservices, NodeJS, and Django and have worked with CSS utility-based frameworks like Bootstrap and Tailwind.

 <h2 align="left">Languages and Tools:</h2>

-**Programming & Scripting Languages:** Python, Java, C++, C, JavaScript, TypeScript, PHP, HTML, CSS, SQL, Bash
+**Programming & Scripting Languages:** Java, Python, C++, C, JavaScript, TypeScript, PHP, HTML, CSS, SQL, Bash

 **Frameworks / Libraries:** React.js, Next.js, Redux, Gatsby, Django, Node.js, Express.js, Laravel, Ant Design, Material UI, Tailwind